bree254/yolo/explanation.md

 ### 2. Exposure Method
 - **Ingress flow:** NodePort services feed a GCE HTTP(S) ingress (`ingress.yaml`).
 The rule sends `/api/*` to `backend-service:5000` and everything else to `frontend-service:80`.
 A `BackendConfig` (`cloud.google.com/backend-config`) overrides the default health check so GCE probes `/api/products` every 30 s.
 That stopped the “UNHEALTHY” loops I saw earlier because the controller now waits for Mongo + backend to finish booting before advertising the route.
-- **Fallback notes:** While debugging the ingress controller I temporarily exposed both services via LoadBalancer and rebuilt the React bundle with `REACT_APP_API_BASE_URL` pointing at the backend IP.
-I left those instructions in the README/explanation so TMs can understand the recovery path if ingress ever regresses.

 ### 3. Persistent Storage
 `mongo-data` is defined via the StatefulSet `volumeClaimTemplates` (5 Gi, `ReadWriteOnce`, `standard`).
 After recreating the Mongo pod I verified `/api/products` still returned the catalog, proving the PVC kept the BSON files.
-This meets the rubric requirement that deleting the DB pod should not wipe the cart.
+This means that deleting the DB pod should not wipe the cart.

 ### 4. Git Workflow
 I stayed on `master` but committed each stage separately: Mongo manifest, backend, frontend, backend-config, ingress, screenshots, and the ProductControl.js fix.
 Images (`bree254/yolo-frontend:v1.0.0`, `bree254/yolo-backend:v1.0.0`) share the same tags across Compose and GKE so manifests and Docker Hub never drift.
 Every `kubectl apply/get` command in the README has a matching screenshot under `screenshots/`.